GravityKit/GravityView/readme.txt

 __Developer Updates:__

 * Added: `gravityview/widget/search/append_view_id_anchor` filter to control appending the unique View anchor ID to the search URL (enabled by default)
-* Added: `gravityview/view/wrapper_container` filter to wrap to optionally wrap the View in a container (enabled by default)
+* Added: `gravityview/view/wrapper_container` filter to wrap to optionally wrap the View in a container (enabled by default) — [see examples of modifying the container](https://docs.gravitykit.com/article/867-modifying-the-view-container-div)
 * Added: `gravityview/view/anchor_id` filter to control the unique View anchor ID
 * Modified the following template files:
 	- `includes/widgets/search-widget/templates/search-field-multiselect.php`